Enslaved People of Mount Vernon Tour

 Their daily labor brought them into frequent contact with the home’s furnishings.
 Many objects in Mount Vernon’s collection were touched by enslaved people as much—if not more—than by the Washingtons themselves.

 William Lee arrived at Mount Vernon in 1768, after Washington purchased him from a wealthy Virginia widow for 61 pounds and 15 shillings.
-Lee served as Washington’s vale for over twenty years, accompanying him everywhere.
+Lee served as Washington’s valet for over 20 years, accompanying him everywhere.
 After severe knee injuries limited his mobility, Lee was reassigned to work as the estate’s shoemaker.

 - Olney Winsor, Mount Vernon Visitor, 1788